 Take a taxi a great way to move around if you have a big distance to do.
 All the prices are negotiable in Marrakech but the approximate price from the airport to the Medina is around 200dh (20$).
 Also, in the medina, there is a fixed price for all the moves who is at 50dh (5$) per way.

 If it’s a short way, it’s better to walk.
 You will save your money and you can discover the city!
+Make sure to upload the app ‘my maps’ to be able to find your way without an internet connexion.

 you can also take a tuk-tuk, that will be cheaper and you will help a disabled person.
 So that’s a great way to move around but it is possible only in the medina.

 Please don’t ride a horse caleche, the horses are not well treated and there are many other ways to visit the city.
+It’s so sad to see these poor horses we can see the pain in their eyes.

 In this Marrakech travel guide, we wanted to share our favorites places to visit in Marrakech.
 These are gardens, palaces, or typical attractions of the city.